-I offer one-on-one support in different ways: psychological and spiritual counseling, meditation mentoring, and guidance on solo, on-line, and group retreats.
+I offer one-on-one support in various forms: meditation mentoring; guidance on solo, on-line, and group retreats; and psychotherapy.

 I love exploring the inner landscape, helping people free up energetic tangles, and suggesting ways to attune to a quiet, heartful wisdom that is larger than our individual identities.
 This has influenced my shifting vocations and professional choices for several decades.